 Crafting SEO for restaurants doesn’t have to be a confusing process.
 Once you understand how to find and use the right keywords, you are on the path to success.
 Here is how to pick the right keywords to boost your SEO ranking.

-SEO for Restaurants
+Search Engine Optimization for Restaurants

 Keyword research plays a vital role in SEO.
 Your keyword research will involve making a list of phrases that describe what your restaurant does.